How to Create a Legal Assignment

 3. Gather all the necessary information and facts

 Even before starting to create a draft of your legal assignment, you should gather information and facts that you think can build up the body of the content.
 By now, you should already have sufficient information about the recipient, so try gathering other information such as the company that they're representing, their financial or credit status, their reputation as a professional.
 For now, don't worry about the relevance of the data, you'll find that out in the next steps.

 Right off the bat, you should already be aware that before writing anything, you should always come up with a plan.
 Handwritten in a sheet of paper, this simple plan should cover various aspects such as what to write, how to write, and who to address.
 Make use of the information and facts that you have gathered in the previous step and write them in outline form.
 If you want, you can actually start by just focusing on relevant keywords and organizing those to build your content.

 After coming up with a plan, you can finally start writing your legal assignment by using a word processor that you're comfortable with.
 You can use either Microsoft Word, Google Docs, or Apple Pages, what matters is it enables you to write freely and follow a simple and proper format.
 Of course, always start the document with an introduction and don't forget to also include a brief summary of the entire content.

 6. Proofread and review citations

-Always present your documents professionally regardless of the recipient's preferences, never settle for less.
+Always present your formal documents professionally regardless of the recipient's preferences, never settle for less.
 Proofread your work and check for misspelled words or grammatical errors in the content, this can help ensure that your content is indeed worth reading.
 In addition, you may need to review your citations and check for its accuracy.
 Afterward, you can start printing copies of your legal assignment.